How to Define Project Scope: Best Practices for IT Outsourcing Partnerships

 What is a Project Scope?

-• Project justifications (reason for the project initiation)
+• Reason for the project initiation

-• Project deliverables (results marking project completion)
+• Project deliverables

 Critical Elements of a Project Scope